microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 #### Allow signed PowerShell scripts <a name="allow-signed-powershell-scripts"></a>

-If PowerShell script execution is restricted in your environment, you need to bypass this restriction to run the 'Information Protection Utility'.
+If PowerShell script execution is restricted in your environment, you must first remove this restriction in order to be able to run the 'Information Protection Utility'.
 To do this, run the `Set-ExecutionPolicy` command with the following parameters:

 ```PowerShell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force